ethanGitStuff/basicNumberConverter/README.md

 C++ Number Converter

 Just a small project I am working on to help understand how conversion between number systems work when programming.
 Will change a lot over time to fulfil new needs of the project.
+It is able to take in user input from the terminal and able to do basic calculations with the numbers provided.